 I hate to be the bearer of bad news, but the Gators aren’t done losing yet this year.
-Four of Florida’s remaining six opponents (Texas A&M, Georgia, South Carolina and FSU) are better than LSU.
-The difference may be marginal in the cases of the latter two, but South Carolina and FSU are better.
-Lose all four of those games, or even four of them, and Florida isn’t making a bowl game thanks to the cancelled game against Northern Colorado.
-Don’t let the 3-2 record fool you; the schedule doesn’t get any easier, and it’s going to take the Gators beating a team that’s better than the one they lost to yesterday for them just to have six wins and be bowl eligible.
+Four of Florida’s remaining six opponents (Texas A&M, Georgia, South Carolina and FSU) are either comparable to or better than LSU, and it’s totally conceivable that for all their struggles, Missouri could beat the Gators up in Columbia, too.
+Lose all five of those games, or even four of them, and Florida isn’t making a bowl game thanks to the cancelled game against Northern Colorado.
+Don’t let the 3-2 record fool you; the schedule doesn’t get any easier, and it’s going to be an absolute battle for this team to get to six wins and be bowl eligible.
 Can they do it?
 Sure.
 Will they?
 I’m not exactly in possession of a surplus of evidence that tells me they will, as they may have already exhausted their luck budget with their first three wins of this season.

 But at the very least, the chances of him doing so are most decidedly not good.
 And thus, he is on the hot seat, not because he lost one game to an LSU team that’s probably going to finish in the bottom of the SEC West, but rather because the outlook for the remainder of the season suddenly looks much bleaker than it did before that loss.
 If Florida can’t beat LSU, how does Florida plan to beat teams better than LSU?

 I realize that the term “hot seat” can mean a dizzying number of things depending on who you ask, so I’ll give you the definition that I always use: